hootlex/laravel-moderation/README.md

 1. User creates a resource (a post, a comment or any Eloquent Model).
 2. The resource is pending and invisible in website (ex. `Post::all()` returns only approved posts).
-3. Admin/Moderator/etc decides if the resource will be approved or rejected.
+3. Moderator decides if the resource will be approved, rejected or postponed.

   1. **Approved**: Resource is now public and queryable.
   2. **Rejected**: Resource will be excluded from all queries.
 Rejected resources will be returned only if you scope a query to include them. (scope: `withRejected`)
+  3. **Postponed**: Resource will be excluded from all queries until Moderator decides to approve it.

 4. You application is clean.